 Patients with primary refractory ovarian cancer (who progressed while on primary 1L platinum therapy) will be excluded in the dose expansion cohorts but allowed in the dose escalation cohort

-Patients who have had chemotherapy or radiotherapy more than 4 weeks (6 weeks for nitrosoureas or mitomycin C) prior to entering the study and who have recovered from adverse events due to agents administered more than 4 weeks earlier are eligible.
+Patients who have had chemotherapy or radiotherapy more than 4 weeks (6 weeks for nitrosoureas or mitomycin C) prior to entering the study and who have recovered from adverse events due to agents administered more than 4 weeks earlier are eligible; for oral therapies, a patient is eligible after 5 half-lives of the drug.
 Prior palliative (limited field) radiation therapy is permitted, if all of the following criteria are met:

 Palliative radiation must have been completed at least 4 weeks before starting study treatment

 Repeat imaging demonstrates no new sites of bone metastases

 Irradiated sites of metastasis should not be selected as target lesions